AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset.md

 <!-- Should we single source this instead of duplicate it?
 The following steps were copied from: /help/data-ingestion/aepwebsdk.md-->

-After creating an XDM schema, you now have to define the construct to store and manage that data, which is done in Adobe Experience Platform through a dataset.
+A dataset is the construct that stores and manages the data that you collect into Adobe Experience Platform.

 To create a dataset: